 How you can stop the habit of your puppy chewing each and everything in sight is mentioned below:

-- Create a puppy-proof crate or area – make sure that it is safe as well.
+- Create a puppy-proof crate or area – make sure it is safe.

-- Always watch your puppy when chewing new toys – make sure that they are comfortable doing so.
+- Always watch your puppy chewing new toys – make sure they are comfortable doing so.

 - Get down at the eye level of your pup.
 Find out areas that could cause problems in this case.